xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

  - API for custom reports in excel/CVS format to be sent per email

 **5.3 Development TODOs**
+ - Check export scripts with executables
+ - Remove prints of timestamps
  - Support viariable sensor response instead of only 1,-1,255
  - Clean code